 If a the nominating entity is unable to obtain appropriate supporting information or stakeholder engagement, the proposal itself will be returned to the nominating entity and will not move forward to OPAC review.
-OPAC will be notified of all proposals submitted for agency review and will be given justification for those rejected in this step.
+OPAC will be notified of all proposals submitted for agency review and will be given justification for DLCD will have a public comment period on those rejected in this step.